-Many people would not consider llamas as pets in the traditional sense.
-Strictly speaking, they would more likely be considered livestock, but they are friendly, social, calm and easily trained.
+Many people would not consider llamas pets in the traditional sense.
+Strictly speaking, they're considered livestock—however, because they're friendly, social, calm, and easily trained, they're often a great option for people looking for a more exotic companion.
 Many times, llama ownership arises from a case of "love at first sight."
-Of course, they are not for everyone, and given their size and needs, are only appropriate for those with enough room to house them, and they should not be kept singly.
+Of course, they are not for everyone, and given their size and needs, are only appropriate for those with enough room to house them and care for them properly.

-Llamas are social animals.
-If properly socialized, they can make a very calm, gentle companion.
+Llamas are social animals and, if properly socialized from a young age, they can make very calm, gentle companions.
 They have a reputation for spitting, but this is more typical between llamas and usually not directed at people (unless poorly socialized).
-They also make a variety of sounds.
-Lifespan estimates range from 15 to 30 years.
-They are not small animals, weighing in at 250 to 450 lb., and being anywhere from 5' to 6"5' tall (36" to 47" at the shoulder).
+They also make a variety of sounds and can actually act as a guard for sheep and other livestock, fending off a lone dog or coyote and alerting owners to problems.

 Nutritional requirements and information on feeding are available on the LlamaOrg site.
 They can be fed on pasture as long as it is free from poisonous plants (as for cattle, sheep).
 Hay and complete rations are also acceptable.
 The type of feed available and what should be fed will vary by area.
 Also, supplementation with vitamins and mineral will depend on the area and is best discussed with a veterinarian or agriculture extension specialist.
 Ample fresh water is absolutely essential at all times.